ne-v0y/franka-async-rl/README.md

 ## Instructions
 ### To run without SenceAct communicator
 1. Initialize a Python virtual enviroment `python3 -m venv`
-1. install dependencies from `requirement.txt`
+1. Install dependencies from `requirement.txt`
-2. install ROS dependencies
+2. Install ROS dependencies
-3. activate local virtual environment `source venv/bin/activate`
+3. Activate local virtual environment `source venv/bin/activate`
-4. in the same terminal, go to your `~/catkin_ws` and run `.franka.sh remote`
+4. In the same terminal, go to your `~/catkin_ws` and run `.franka.sh remote`
-5. go back to the project root and run `python franka_train.py`
+5. Go back to the project root and run `python franka_train.py`.
+Arguments can be found defined in this file.

 #### Misc
-1. test your camera feed with `v4l2-ctl -d /dev/video0 --list-formats-ext`
+1. Test your camera feed with `v4l2-ctl -d /dev/video0 --list-formats-ext`
-2. if your virtual env complains about ros dependencies, set your `PYTHONPATH` to your virtual env python. e.g. `export PYTHONPATH="$PYTHONPATH:<path-to-root>"` or run with this command `<path-to-root>/env/bin/python <path-to-file>/check_bound.py`
+2. If your virtual env complains about ROS dependencies, set your `PYTHONPATH` to your virtual env python. e.g. `export PYTHONPATH="$PYTHONPATH:<path-to-root>"`
+3. If you have issues with the environment, check with `<root>/debug_scripts/collect_env.py`

 ---

 ### To run the reaching task
 1. Open a terminal (task can’t be run in pycharm due to its restrictions).
-2. Cd to the `ur5_async_rl` directory.
+2. Cd to the `franka_async_rl` directory.
-3. Type `python3 ur5_train.py --target_type reaching --camera_id 0 (or 1, based on your actual camera id) --async_mode (for parallel mode, or ignore it for serial mode)`
+3. Type `python3 franka_train.py --target_type reaching --camera_id 0 (or 1, based on your actual camera id) --async_mode (for parallel mode, or ignore it for serial mode)`
 ### To run the tracking task
 - TBD